 Second: Fly regularly.
 Two to four lessons a week is great.
 It doesn’t mater to us, but the more regularly you fly, the quicker you build on what you have learned.

 You’ll also need a medical certificate.
-This is no big deal.
 There are 3 classes of FAA Medical Certificates; Class 1, Class 2, and Class 3.
 As a private pilot or student pilot you’ll need a Class 3.
 It also servers as your Student Pilot Certificate while training.
 It is just a quick exam with an FAA Certified Medical Examiner.
 You don’t have to get it right away—you can start your training without it.
 However, you do need it before you solo and it’s a good idea not to put it off.
 Get it done within your first couple lessons – just to make sure everything is ok before you spend a bunch of money on your training.
 Generally, the cost is less than $100.00 and takes about an hour.
 A list of Doctors approved by the FAA can be found on our website or talk to your instructor.